-The Janaki Mandir is also known as Naulakha Mandir (meaning nine lakhs) as exact Nine Lakh Rupees was spent in building this temple and occupies an area of 4860 sq. km.
-It was built by Queen Brish Vanu of Tikamgarh, India in 1910 AD.
+The Janaki Mandir is also known as Naulakha Mandir (meaning nine lakhs) as the exact Nine Lakh Rupees was spent in building this temple and occupies an area of 4860 sq. km.
+It was built by Queen Brish Vanu of Tikamgarh, India, in 1910 AD.
 It is believed that in 1657, a golden statue of Devi Sita was discovered in the spot where the temple stands today.

-The mandap is built in Pagoda Style with other four small temples at each of its four corners.
+The Mandap is built in Pagoda Style with four other small temples at each of its four corners.
 Surrounded by a beautiful garden, the Mandap has the footprints of Lord Rama and Sita.

 There is two entrance to the temple, east and north side.
-As one enters pass the 30-meter high arched gate, a shrine with the grand idol of goddess Sita can be seen in the central part of the temple which is also known as Janaki Mahal.
+As one enters pass the 30-meter high arched gate, a shrine with the grand idol of goddess Sita can be seen in the central part of the temple, which is also known as Janaki Mahal.
 Behind the Janaki Mahal is the Janak Temple devoted to the father and mother of goddess Sita.